Furnace Repair Checklist

 - Put in the new filter with the arrow pointing toward the heating system to avoid damage.

-Flat filters should be replaced monthly, while pleated filters should work about three months.
-You may also use a washable filter that you can use for about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter more frequently.

 To make the process easier down the line, draw with a permanent pen on your heater housing or ductwork to list the airflow direction and filter size.